stuartlynne/fitness_hrv/README.md

 - Fitness\_Dashboard
 - Fitness\_ECG

+Currently *Fitness* applications are only available for *Windows 10 and 11*.

+*MacOS* availibilty is pending.

 ## ![Sample ECG](./icons/graph2.svg) Fitness Dashboard

 *Fitness\_Dashboard* captures *Ant+* and *BLE* dat from power meters, heart rate monitors, fitness trainers and various other devices.

-This is displayed in two ways.
-First a large set of graphs showing various statistics.
+The data is displayed in two ways.
+First is a set of graphs showing various statistics.
 Second a large display of the current values for the statistics from each device being monitored.
 The intent is to provide the equivalent of of a cycling computer with a much larger and easier to read interface suitable for using when training indoors.